Tawag ng Tanghalan: Judges

-For the first all-star season, Louie Ocampo served as head judge, with Jaya and Gary Valenciano as alternate head judges.
-Regular judges included Yeng Constantino, Ogie Alcasid, Dulce, and Zsa Zsa Padilla.
-Other returning judges were Karylle, Karla Estrada, K Brosas, Nyoy Volante, Mitoy Yonting, Erik Santos, Kyla, Jed Madela, Randy Santiago, and Jolina Magdangal.

-Season 4 saw the addition of Pilita Corrales to the panel.
-Billy Crawford exited as a judge but occasionally hosted the show.
-During the New Normal, Dulce and Corrales did not return.
-Randy Santiago later served as head judge, while Rey Valera and Gary Valenciano returned toward the season's end.
-Angeline Quinto appeared as a guest judge from January 19–23, 2021.
+Season four saw the addition of Pilita Corrales to the panel.

-In Season 5, Angeline Quinto became a regular judge following a successful guest appearance.
+In season five, Angeline Quinto became a regular judge after a successful guest appearance.
 K Brosas, Rey Valera, and Randy Santiago did not return due to commitments with Sing Galing!.
 Klarisse de Guzman joined on June 28, 2021.
 Jaya announced her departure on July 3, 2021, due to her migration to the United States.
-With Valera's exit, Louie Ocampo assumed the role of head judge, with Ogie Alcasid as substitute.
-Jed Madela and Nyoy Volante also served as temporary head judges.

-Season 6 introduced Marco Sison (November 1, 2022), Darren Espanto (February 21, 2023), and Jona Viray (April 17, 2023) as new judges.
-Karla Estrada and Mitoy Yonting did not return.
-Gary Valenciano reprised his role during the finale, while Yeng Constantino and Jolina Magdangal returned.
-Erik Santos filled in as head judge during Ocampo and Alcasid's absences.
+Season six introduced Marco Sison (November 1, 2022), Darren Espanto (February 21, 2023), and Jona Viray (April 17, 2023) as new judges.

-In the first Duets edition finale, Mark Bautista and Christian Bautista served as guest judges.
-This edition also marked the airing of Tawag ng Tanghalan and It's Showtime on GTV.
+In the first duet-edition finale, Mark Bautista and Christian Bautista were guest judges.
+This edition marked the airing of Tawag ng Tanghalan and It's Showtime on GTV.

-Season 7 marked the return of the five-member judging panel for daily rounds.
+Season seven saw the return of the five-member judging panel for daily rounds.
 Nonoy Zuñiga (July 5), Dingdong Avanzado (July 6), Kean Cipriano (July 7), and Bituin Escalante (July 8) joined the panel.
-Julie Anne San Jose and Mark Bautista appeared as guest judges.
-Zsa Zsa Padilla, Jolina Magdangal, and Marco Sison served as substitute head judges.